Trump looks to refocus his presidency in address to Congress

-WASHINGTON (AP) — With his first address to Congress, President Donald Trump gets an opportunity to refocus his young administration on the economic issues that helped him get elected.
-His allies hope it will help him move beyond the distractions and self-inflicted wounds that he’s dealt with so far.
+WASHINGTON (AP) — With his first address to Congress, President Donald Trump has an opportunity to refocus his young administration on the economic issues that helped him get elected.
+His allies hope it will help him move beyond the distractions and self-inflicted wounds that he has dealt with so far.

-Trump’s advisers say he will use his prime-time speech Tuesday to declare early progress on his campaign promises, including withdrawing the U.S. from a sweeping Pacific Rim trade pact, and to map a path ahead on thorny legislative priorities, including health care and infrastructure spending.
+Trump’s advisers say he will use his prime-time speech Tuesday to declare early progress on his campaign promises, including withdrawing the U.S. from a sweeping Pacific Rim trade pact, and to map a path ahead on thorny legislative priorities, including health care, infrastructure, and military spending.

-“We spend billions in the Middle East, but we have potholes all over the country,” Trump said Monday as he previewed the address during a meeting with the nation’s governors.
-“We’re going to start spending on infrastructure big.”
+“We’re going to spend a lot more money on military,” Trump told “Fox & Friends” in an interview aired Tuesday, saying he could stand to see even $30 billion more than what’s being recommended.

+“We’re going to get involved in negotiating.
+We’re going to be able to get, I think, a lot more product for a buck and I’m going to be very, very serious about it,” he said.

 The White House said Trump has been gathering ideas for the address from the series of listening sessions he’s been holding with law enforcement officials, union representatives, coal miners and others.
 Aides said he was still tinkering with the speech Monday night.